Learning theory

 Synthesis

-- a good agentic KB maximizes contextual competence through discoverable, composable, trustworthy knowledge — accumulation as the basic operation plus three transformation operations (constraining, distillation, discovery) mapped to three knowledge properties (trustworthy, discoverable, composable) serving contextual competence under bounded context; reach as the quality dimension of what's accumulated
+- An agentic KB maximizes contextual competence through discoverable, composable, trusted knowledge — accumulation as the basic operation plus three transformation operations (constraining, distillation, discovery) mapped to three knowledge properties (trustworthy, discoverable, composable) serving contextual competence under bounded context; reach as the quality dimension of what's accumulated

 - agent context is constrained by soft degradation not hard token limits — the binding constraint is the soft degradation curve (dilution, compositional collapse), not the hard token limit; programmatic constructability is the genuine differentiator